Top Businesses We Insure in the Personal Care Business Insurance

 - Advertising injuries, such as slander and libel

-If your business receives a claim from a third-party for injury or property damage resulting from your product, this coverage responds.
+If your business receives a claim from a third-party for injury or property damage resulting from your product, the cosmetic liability insurance coverage responds.
 Personal care businesses commonly generate a big part of their revenues through the sale of your products and services, including shampoos, conditioners, and massage oils.
 If your company is involved in litigation as a result of a defective product sold, you may be held liable.

 Product liability insurance covers your business in the event of third-party lawsuits.
 Product liability is typically covered by all general liability policies.
 For high-risk products, it’s possible that a separate product liability policy will be needed.